Academic Regulations and Policies

 Conditions and Requirements for Credit by Examination

 Credit by Exam will not be allowed after these dates.
-(AP 4235)
+See AP 4235 for more details.

 Course Repetition